pieeg-club/PiEEG/2.Software/readme.md

 ## Easy start
-Just download PiEEG.zip, move to bundle, and launch PiEEG_app
+Just download PiEEG.zip, move to bundle folder, and launch PiEEG_app

 ## Data details
 We save Raw data to allow researchers work with data without any limitations.